ondrejmrkus/ondrejmrkus.github.io/content/blog/may21.md

 What do you think?

-If you have a question, an opinion, an idea, please shoot at: [o@ondrejmarkus.com](mailto:o@ondrejmarkus.com)
+If you have a question, an opinion, an idea, please shoot at: [my email](mailto:o@ondrejmarkus.com)

 Please, really do.
 Knowing what's helpful, or unclear, or completely missing is precious feedback for me.